 Day 5: Rapa Nui Full-Day Tour

-After breakfast, you will embark on a full-day tour of the island.
-It's an informative journey that will shed light on Rapa Nui's famous archeological sites.
-You'll start at Ahu Te Pito Kura, a unique rock structure featuring a central stone that, legend has it, was brought over by a king of the first tribes and supposedly still emits spiritual power.
+After breakfast, you'll embark on a full-day tour of the island.
+It's an informative journey that will shed light on Rapa Nui's famous archaeological sites.
+You'll start at Ahu Te Pito Kura, a rock structure featuring a central stone that, legend has it, was brought over by a king of the first tribes and supposedly still emits spiritual power.

-Then it's off to Rano Raraku, an impressive volcanic crater, at the base of which you will find many moai.
-After that, you'll enjoy a delicious snack at Ahu Tongariki, which is considered the biggest ceremonial platform on the island.
-Here there are fifteen moai displayed in a row.
+Then, it's off to Rano Raraku, an impressive volcanic crater, at the base of which you'll find many moai.
+After that, you'll enjoy a delicious snack at Ahu Tongariki, considered the biggest ceremonial platform on the island.
+Here, there are fifteen moai displayed in a row.
 After touring the site, you'll visit another ceremonial platform called Ahu Akahang and finish the day at the beautiful white-sand beach of Anakena.

 Day 6: Orongo & Ahu Akivi

 The cult of the Birdman was also a contest.
-In order to appease their deity, called Meke-Meke, islanders would hold an annual competition to see who be crowned the next chief.
-The contest involved a group of men swimming to two nearby islands and waiting some time until terns laid their first eggs of the season.
-Whoever returned with the first egg became chief for a year (the "Birdman") and Orango was the ceremonial village in which he was crowned.
+To appease their deity, called Meke-Meke, islanders would hold an annual competition to see who be crowned the next chief.
+The contest involved a group of men swimming to two nearby islands and waiting until terns laid their first eggs of the season.
+Whoever returned with the first egg became chief for a year (the "Birdman"), and Orango was the ceremonial village in which he was crowned.

-You will not only visit the village and the volcano but also a cave by the sea known as Ana Kai Tangata.
+You'll visit not only the village and the volcano but also a cave by the sea known as Ana Kai Tangata.
 Inside this cave, you'll see petroglyphs done by the ancient inhabitants of the island.
 This excursion ends in the early afternoon and concludes the first tour of the day.